ReliaSoft BlockSim provides a comprehensive platform for system reliability, availability, maintainability and related analyses.

 - Overlay Plots allow you to plot multiple results together in the same plot.
 This can be an effective visual tool for many different purposes, such as comparing different analyses (e.g., Design A vs. Design B) or demonstrating the effects of a design change (e.g., Before vs. After).

-Customisable reports: The Synthesis Workbook is a custom reporting tool that is built into BlockSim.
-It seamlessly integrates spreadsheet and word processing capabilities while enabling you to include calculated results and plots from your analysis.
+- Customisable reports seamlessly integrate spreadsheet and word processing capabilities while enabling you to include calculated results and plots from your analysis.